Atlinx/Godot-Mono-CustomResourceRegistry/README.md

 # Godot Mono Custom Resource Registry Plugin

+> NOTE: This is for the 4.x branch.
+If you are using Godot 3.x please refer to the main branch.

-This is a Godot C# plugin that registers custom C# resources and custom nodes for Godot.
+This is a Godot C# plugin that registers custom C# resources and custom nodes for **Godot 4.x**.
 This plugin serves as a workaround for the Godot engine's [C# resource missing in context menu issue](https://github.com/godotengine/godot/issues/27470).

 Based off of *CustomResourceRegisterPlugin* made by [wmigor](https://github.com/wmigor/godot-mono-custom-resource-register)